Ainard09/ai4ls_2_water_prediction/pipeline/README.md

 ### Dataset and File

-Have all the 9 regions (if you choose is to work with a single or selected regions, please proceeds with the same step) datasets in a **folder** with the corresponding sub-folders.
+Have all the 9 regions (if you choose to work with a single or selected regions, please proceeds with the same step) datasets in a **folder** with the corresponding sub-folders.
 These are the required files for each region:

 - **Grundwasserstand-Monatsmittel** - folder
 - **Grundwassertemperatur-Monatsmittel** - folder